abpio/abp-commercial-docs/en/modules/cms-kit/page-feedback.md

 `CmsKitPageFeedbackOptions` properties:

-- `EntityTypes`: List of defined entity types(`PageFeedbackEntityTypeDefinition`) in the page feedback system.
+- `EntityTypes`: A list of the defined entity types(`PageFeedbackEntityTypeDefinition`) in the page feedback system.

 `PageFeedbackEntityTypeDefinition` properties:

 - `EntityType`: Name of the entity type.
 - `DisplayName`: Display name of the entity type.
-You can use a user friendly display name to show entity type definition on the admin website.
+You can use a user friendly display name to show the entity type definition on the admin website.
 - `CreatePolicies`: List of policy/permission names allowing users to create tags under the entity type.
 - `UpdatePolicies`: List of policy/permission names allowing users to update tags under the entity type.
 - `DeletePolicies`: List of policy/permission names allowing users to delete tags under the entity type.